 Many patients visit our migraine chiropractic center in Norton Shores, Michigan, for help with their headaches.
-They have several symptoms indicating that they are dealing with migraines, but they aren’t quite sure if it’s migraines or headaches.
-If you often complain of severe head pain but aren’t sure if you’re dealing with a common headache or a migraine, we’re here to help.
+They have several symptoms indicating that they are dealing with migraines, but they aren’t quite sure if it’s not a headache after all.
+If you often complain of severe head pain but aren’t sure what you have, we’re here to help.

-A headache differs from a migraine in multiple ways.
-To be able to distinguish one from the other, a good place to start is by learning about migraine symptoms.
+Note that these two symptoms vary in multiple ways.
+To be able to distinguish one from the other, a good place to start is by learning about the symptoms.
 We’ve listed below eight of the most common symptoms of migraines.
-At the end of the article is a natural type of care that can help manage or even eliminate migraine symptoms altogether.
+At the end of the article is a natural type of care that can help manage or even eliminate symptoms altogether.

-A headache is the hallmark symptom of migraines, and about 85% of migraine episodes involve throbbing or pulsing head pain.
-This is a defining difference between a common headache and a migraine.
+A headache is the hallmark symptom of migraines, and about 85% of episodes involve throbbing or pulsing head pain.
+This is a defining difference between the two health issues.
 However, not all migraines include a headache.
-It may be the most common symptom, but it doesn’t mean it is always present in migraines.
-Migraines are a neurological condition.
+It may be the most common symptom, but it doesn’t mean it always has to be present.

-About 3 in 5 migraine patients experience pain on one side of the head.
-However, it is a common misconception that a migraine only brings one-sided head pain.
-About 2 in 5 migraineurs experience pain on both sides of the head.
-A headache felt on both sides of the head could still be a migraine as long as it occurs with other symptoms of the neurological disorder.
+About 3 in 5 migraineurs experience pain on one side of the head.
+However, it is a common misconception that migraines only bring one-sided head pain.
+About 2 in 5 patients experience pain on both sides of the head.
+A headache felt on both sides of the head could still be migraines as long as it occurs with other symptoms of the neurological disorder.

-Sensory sensitivities are also common in migraine patients, especially light sensitivity.
+Sensory sensitivities are also common in migraineurs, especially light sensitivity.
 Sound and smell sensitivities are also prevalent among people with migraines.
 Bright lights, strong smells, and loud sounds can trigger an episode.
-These sensitivities combined with other symptoms of migraines can make life miserable.
-For this reason, many migraineurs choose to stay in a dark, quiet room whenever a migraine episode sets in.
+These sensitivities combined with other symptoms can make life miserable.
+For this reason, many people choose to stay in a dark, quiet room whenever an episode sets in.

-Double vision, blurred vision, and even temporary loss of vision can occur during migraines.
-Almost half of migraineurs experience these vision changes, and they may come even without a headache.
-If you have an ocular migraine, you may only experience vision changes in one eye.
+Double vision, blurred vision, and even temporary loss of vision can occur during an episode.
+Almost half of the patients experience these vision changes, and they may come even without a headache.
+If you have the ocular type, you may only experience vision changes in one eye.
 Vision loss lasts for about 30 to 60 minutes.
 Doctors often recommend patients undergo an eye exam to rule out any possible physical problem with the eye.

 Some people find neck pain to be a surprising symptom.
-Even doctors do not commonly ask about neck pain when patients complain of a migraine.
-For this reason, neck pain is an often overlooked sign of a migraine, even if it preludes or occurs during a migraine attack.
+Even doctors do not commonly ask about neck pain when patients complain of migraines.
+For this reason, neck pain is an often overlooked sign, even if it preludes or occurs during an attack.
 Neck pain and migraines have some connection, and we will explain more about that in the last part of this post.
-Neck pain relief may also bring on migraine relief.
+Neck pain relief may also bring on lasting relief.

-This is another common symptom of migraines.
-Nausea is common in vestibular migraines.
+This is another common symptom especially for people who experience vestibular migraines.
 It can be due to the pain itself or the combination of migraines and vertigo.

-About 20-30% of patients vomit during a migraine episode.
-Vomiting during a migraine does not always happen, but it’s always a good idea to keep a container nearby during a migraine attack in case you feel like throwing up.
+About 20-30% of patients vomit during an episode.
+Vomiting does not always happen, but it’s always a good idea to keep a container nearby during an attack in case you feel like throwing up.

-Between 20-30% of migraineurs experience sensory disturbances called an aura.
+Between 20-30% of patients experience sensory disturbances called an aura.
 Those who experience migraines with aura are at higher risk for related conditions such as general anxiety disorders and clinical depression.
-An aura is often a series of visual symptoms that last for 20 to 30 minutes and occur before a migraine.
+An aura is often a series of visual symptoms that last for 20 to 30 minutes and occur before an attack.
 Patients may see flashes of light, spots, or wavy lines.

 To schedule a complimentary Atlas Orthogonal consultation, call 231-780-9900 or just click the button below.